aculab-com/AculabCall-notification-server/README.md

 Store Aculab constants for WebRTC registration and FCM constants for sending silent notifications.

-For example this server uses file constants.dev.ts in format (values in this example are fictional)
+For example this server uses file constants.ts in format (values in this example are fictional)

 ```ts
 // WebRTC constants